joaogcfa/Aws-Instance-Manager/README.md

 4. Copy the IP address of the LB
 5. Run the `client.py`
 6. Open in the navigator the LB ip address
-7. Execute the commands in
+7. Execute the commands in the client terminal
+8. Refresh the navigator to see the db change in real time